dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-10-28-video-web-part.md

 You can add the web part to a full-width section to make a great looking landing page, or add to multi-column sections to make your pages more dynamic.
 Additionally, you can specify a link to navigate to when a user clicks a video and an optional text that will be shown over a video.

+**Note**: this post gives an overview of the Video web part functionality.
+If you are interested in implementation details, check the [Video Web Part.
+Implementation details]({{ site.baseurl }}{% post_url 2019-10-29-video-web-part-implementation-details %}) post.

 <video autoplay="" loop="" src="{{ site.baseurl }}/assets/2019/video-web-part.mp4" ></video>

 The source code for the web part is available in the [GitHub repository](https://github.com/dmitryrogozhny/sharepoint-lab/tree/master/video).